April 16, 2026

 What Does Fair Housing Mean?

 Equal opportunity does not guarantee anyone housing, but it does guarantee everyone the opportunity to be considered fairly.
 Fair housing means treating people of differing group characteristics the same by anyone who advertises, rents, buys, sells, finances or otherwise deals with housing.
-It is offering the opportunity for people to obtain housing based only on factual and legal requirements, such as their income, credit and rental history, and not on anything else.
+It is offering the opportunity for people to obtain housing based only on factual and legal requirements, such as their income, credit and rental history and not on anything else.
 Fair housing also ensures standards are applied the same for everyone.

 Know Your Rights

-April marks the 57th anniversary since the federal Fair Housing Act was signed into law in 1968.
+April marks the 58th anniversary since the federal Fair Housing Act was signed into law in 1968.
 The current federal law prohibits discrimination on the basis of race, color, national origin, religion, sex, familial status and disability.

 Virginia’s Fair Housing Law expands protections for all who live in the Commonwealth and also prohibits discrimination based on elderliness (55 years and older), sexual orientation, gender identity, military status and source of funds.

-Source of funds, or source of income, was added as a protected class under the Virginia Fair Housing Law in 2020.
-For example, while landlords can set a standard for tenants to show sufficient income (for example, monthly income three times the rent), it would be discriminatory to deny housing because their income is funded by an assistance, subsidy or benefit program, such as Housing Choice Voucher, Supplemental Social Security income or emergency rental assistance from nonprofit organizations.
+Source of funds, or source of income, was added as a protected class under the Virginia Fair Housing Law to address discriminatory practices against renters and buyers who lawfully receive funds through assistance, subsidy or benefit programs.
+For example, while landlords can set a standard for tenants to show sufficient income (such as monthly income three times the rent), it would be discriminatory to disqualify someone based solely on the way they will pay their rent.

 What Practices Are Unfair?